 - Unless you have good experience in it don’t give instant feedback.
 Make sure you give yourself some breathing space and time to consider how you want to deliver your message.
 This is especially true for emotionally loaded situations.

 Finally, giving good feedback is as much about forming the habit as skills.
-Make sure you practice it, I guarantee you can find good occasions almost each day if you look closely.
+Make sure you practice it, I guarantee you can find good occasions almost every day if you look closely.